cspr-rad/kairos-spec/src/spec.typ

 = Product Overview<overview>

-To have a common denominator on the scope of Kairos V0.1, this section describes the high-level features it has to provide.
+To have a common denominator on the scope of Kairos V0.1, this section describes the product application and high-level features it has to provide.

-== Features

-=== Deposit money into L2 system

-Users should be able to deposit CSPR tokens from the Casper chain to their Kairos account at any given time through a command line interface (CLI).

-=== Withdraw money from L2 system

-Users should be able to withdraw CSPR tokens from their Kairos account to the Casper chain at any given time through a CLI.
-This interaction should not require the approval of the operator (#link("https://ethereum.org/en/developers/docs/scaling/validium/#deposits-and-withdrawals")[see Ethereum's validium]).

-=== Transfer money within the L2 system

-Users should be able to transfer CSPR tokens from their Kairos account to another user's Kairos account at any given time through a CLI.

-=== Query account balances

-Anyone should be able to query their Kairos account balances through a CLI.

-=== Verification

-Anyone should be able to verify deposits, withdrawals, or transactions either through a CLI or application programming interface (API), i.e. a machine-readable way.

 == Product Application